Supply Chain Management

 - Second, A feedstock function responsible for tracking spending on all type of refinery and petrochemical feedstock.

 IRPC used spend analysis for analyzing expenditure data with the purpose to reducing procurement cost, improving efficiency, and monitoring compliance.
 A critical analysis helps IRPC to determine which suppliers are critical to IRPC business.
 IRPC analyzes the criticality of its suppliers using the following criteria:

 - High expenditure;

 - Non-substitutable; and

-Spend analysis is analyzed based on the total amount of spending and number of suppliers.
+Spend analysis is analyzed base on the total amount of spending, which does not applied to any screening criteria